andrew/ultimate-awesome/README.md

 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [awesome-tor](https://github.com/polycarbohydrate/awesome-tor) - An awesome list all about Tor (The Onion Router).
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.
+- [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites.
 - [data-structures-in-open-source](https://github.com/sidthekidder/data-structures-in-open-source) - Data structures used in open source projects around the world.
 - [awesome-climate-tech](https://github.com/thomkrupa/awesome-climate-tech) - A collection of awesome things regarding the Climate tech ecosystem.
 - [awesome-sfmc](https://github.com/ttntm/awesome-sfmc) - ☁️ A curated list of awesome things related to Salesforce Marketing Cloud.